trucnguyenlam/Signal-FTS5-Extension/README.md

 USING fts5(content, tokenize='signal_tokenizer')
 ```

+### Android build

 To build dynamic library for use in Android, please set up [cargo-ndk](https://github.com/bbqsrc/cargo-ndk), then you can build with this command

 ```sh
 cargo ndk -t armeabi-v7a -t arm64-v8a -t x86 -t x86_64 --no-strip -o ./jniLibs build --features extension --release
 ```

+# iOS build

-To build dynamic library for use in Android, please set up [xcframework](https://github.com/trucnguyenlam/xcframework), then you can build with this command
+To build dynamic library for use in iOS, please set up [xcframework](https://github.com/trucnguyenlam/xcframework),
+then you can build with this command

 ```sh
 xcframework --release --features extension